parulsinha5451/WebTech-Project/README.md

 - `index.html`: Main landing page of the website.
 - `login.html`: Sign-in page for the betting app.
 - `register.html`: Registration page for the betting app.
-- `styles.css`: CSS stylesheet containing the styles for all pages.
+- `style.css`: CSS stylesheet containing the styles for all pages.
+- 'dashboard.html': Dashboard page for the website

 ## Usage